ssollows/prospectwatcher/README.md

-prospectwatcher - Add and track Prospect stats for Hockey Fantasy leagues keeper leagues.
+Prospect Watcher
 ===============

+Add Prospects to keep track of their play throughout the year.
+Very handy for keeper leagues with draft's.

 Search uses the eliteprospects API (https://github.com/menmo/eliteprospects-search-api)

-Add and keep track of prospects in one spot.